thegeneschool/metagenomics/docs/anvio.md

 ```

 The above series of commands will take us from assembly contigs to a working anvi'o database, but there is a lot of compute along the way so if the data set is anything more than extremely trivial you will have to be _very patient_.
-The pig metagenome timeseries dataset we are using in this tutorial will take 24 hours or more to process with the above commands.
+The pig metagenome timeseries dataset we are using in this tutorial requires over hours of CPU time to process with the above commands.
+If you have access to a large multicore machine (or large AWS instance) this process can be sped up by running many threads via the `-T` command-line parameter.

 Next, we need to create a file that will allow us to import our MetaBAT2 bins into anvi'o.
 This is a pretty simple process: